ikhlasdansantai/ikhlasdansantai/README.md

 <h1 align="center">hey there 👋</h1>

 ### 💫 About Me:
-Hello i'm Ikhsan, I have an interest in Software Development, especially in web development, i'm currently trying to make a career as a Front End web developer.
+Hello i'm Ikhsan, I have an interest in Software Development, especially in web development, i'm currently trying to make a career as a Fullstack web developer.

 🌻 Currently learning **NextJS**, Letsgooo baby